pranaytandel09/toothsome-week-3235/README.md

 UserPage:
 1. Login/Signup
-2. Sort
+2. Filter
-a) sort by category
+a) filter by category
-b) sort by price
+b) filter by price
 3. Add to cartPage
 4. Increase/Decrease Quantity
 5. Delete from cartPage